seananderson/csasdown/README.md

 csasdown::draft("resdoc")
 ```

-You can do the same for an advanced Research Document with bilingual features:
+or for an advanced Research Document with bilingual features (in development):

 ```r
 csasdown::draft("resdoc-b")